Rita Moreno: Just a Girl Who Decided to Go for It: Production

-In July 2019, it was announced PBS would produce and distribute a documentary film revolving around Rita Moreno with Norman Lear and Lin-Manuel Miranda set to executive produce.
+In July 2019, it was announced PBS would produce and distribute a documentary film revolving around Rita Moreno with Norman Lear and Lin-Manuel Miranda were set to executive produce.

 Release

 The film had its world premiere at the 2021 Sundance Film Festival on January 29.
 In March 2021, Roadside Attractions acquired distribution rights to the film, and set it for a June 18, 2021, release.
 It grossed $264,626 by the time it completed its theatrical run on July 29, 2021.
 It became available on DVD and streaming on July 16, 2021.
 It was later broadcast on American Masters on PBS on October 5, 2021.
 As of December 7, 2021, it still remains available for free on Netflix and can be purchased or rented on streaming services.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 95% based on reviews from 109 critics, with an average rating of 8/10.
 The website's critics consensus reads: "An affecting profile of screen legend Rita Moreno, Just a Girl is at once a sharp critique of the industry's crushing inequities and a beautiful homage to an artist who never backed down despite the odds."

 The film won the "Best Documentary by or About Women" award from the Women Film Critics Circle.